 Stable patients with gross hematuria and pelvic fractures require a retrograde cystogram to assess for bladder rupture.
 A retrograde cystogram is also recommended to assess patients with gross hematuria or symptoms suggesting bladder rupture even in the absence of pelvic fracture.
 However, the presence of pelvic fracture does not require a retrograde cystogram in all patients, especially those without hematuria or high-risk fracture patterns.
 Plain film and CT cystograms have similar sensitivity and specificity.
-Mechanism and associated injuries often determine the type of imaging a clinician uses.
+Mechanism and associated injuries often determine the type of imaging a provider uses.
 Passive bladder filling by clamping the foley is inadequate, and bladder distention with retrograde filling is necessary to avoid missing more subtle injuries.
 Retrograde cystogram and urethrogram may interfere with the interpretation of pelvic angiography and should be deferred in unstable patients requiring embolization for control of pelvic hemorrhage.
 Traditionally, fluoroscopic cystography was used to assess the suspected cases of bladder rupture.
 However, this is a time-consuming investigation, and now, a CT-retrograde cystogram is considered to be the imaging study of choice as it also allows us to characterize other pelvic structures.

 Patients with penetrating pelvic trauma and gross or microscopic hematuria require an evaluation of the bladder.
 Depending on the clinical situation, this may be surgical, endoscopic, or radiologic.

-American Urological Association (AUA) guidelines recommend that intraperitoneal bladder ruptures be surgically repaired.
+American urological association (AUA) guidelines recommend that intraperitoneal bladder ruptures be surgically repaired.
 Most intraperitoneal ruptures associated with blunt trauma are large “blow out” injuries to the dome of the bladder.
 They will not heal spontaneously with urinary catheter drainage alone.
 Unrecognized and unrepaired intraperitoneal bladder ruptures may lead to peritonitis, sepsis, and renal failure.
 Since many are associated with major trauma, open repair is most common, but laparoscopic repair may be appropriate in some circumstances.
 During operative evaluation of bladder rupture at the dome, it is recommended to evaluate the entire bladder and not just repair the obvious injury.
 This may require enlarging an existing injury in order to evaluate the trigone area of the bladder.
 Repair of the bladder injury may be single or double-layered closure.
 It is recommended to avoid permanent suture on the mucosal repair as this may be a nidus for future stone formation.
 A Foley catheter is routinely left in the bladder after repair.
 Follow-up cystography should be performed to confirm healing in complex cases.

 AUA guidelines recommend that uncomplicated extraperitoneal bladder injuries be managed conservatively with catheter placement.
-Standard therapy involves leaving the catheter in place for 2 to 3 weeks, but it may be left in longer in some cases.
-Extraperitoneal ruptures that do not heal after 4 weeks of catheter drainage should be considered for surgical repair.
+Standard therapy involves leaving the catheter in place for two to three weeks, but it may be left in longer in some cases.
+Extraperitoneal ruptures that do not heal after four weeks of catheter drainage should be considered for surgical repair.
 Complicated extraperitoneal bladder ruptures, such as those associated with bone fragments within the bladder and those associated with vaginal or rectal injuries, often require operative repair.
 Bladder neck injuries often will not heal without surgical repair.
 Follow-up cystography should be used to confirm healing after treatment with a urinary catheter.

 Catheter drainage can usually be performed with a urethral catheter.
 A suprapubic cystostomy is rarely required following surgical repair unless a urethral injury is also present, and a catheter is unable to be placed secondary to urethral disruption.
 Urinary catheters have shown to be adequate, resulting in a shorter length of stay and lower morbidity.

-Bladder rupture is not a common injury, but when it presents its diagnosis and management are best done with an interprofessional team that consists of a surgeon, urologist, nephrologist, trauma surgeon, emergency department physician, and specialty trained nurses.
+Bladder rupture is not a common injury, but when it presents its diagnosis and management are best done with an interprofessional team that consists of a surgeon, urologist, nephrologist, trauma surgeon, emergency department provider, and specialty trained nurses.

 There are guidelines released by the AUA for the repair of bladder rupture.
 These patients do need close follow-up after surgery to ensure that bladder function is intact.

 Nurses looking after patients with bladder rupture should have a sign at the head of the bed that the Foley is not to be removed unless ordered by the surgeon.
 Nurses should also educate patients and their families that incontinence may develop for a short time after the catheter is removed.
 The nurses should assist in encouraging the patient to return if complications arise, such as difficulty voiding or fever.
-The nurse should arrange followup of complications with the interprofessional team.
+The nurse should arrange follow-up of complications with the interprofessional team.